GolshkovQ/PAMPHLET/README.md

 `--rident`: Minimum percent identity of repeat sequence, default is `0.8`.

 `--MaxProteinNumber`: Maximum number of protein homologs, default is `20`.
 If the size is too large, NCBI will forbidden your request.

+## NOTICE

+In this context, we recommend preparing the protein BLAST tabular text file prior to executing PAMPHLET, as this practice can save computational time.
+While utilizing PAMPHLET for blastp is also feasible, repeated use may lead to increased time for individual BLAST operations.
+Therefore, to conserve online BLAST resources, please complete the protein homology search using BLAST in advance.